 Dozens allowed off Japan virus-hit ship have 'symptoms': minister

-The ministry found "45 people had certain symptoms," health minister Katsunobu Kato told parliament.
-"We asked all of them (who have symptoms) to see a doctor and to take tests," Kato said.
+The news came as another death linked to the virus in Japan was reported and the government urged organizers of major events in the next fortnight to consider canceling or downsizing them to help curb the spread of infections.
+The government has contacted 813 former passengers of the Diamond Princess cruise ship and found "45 people had certain symptoms", Health Minister Katsunobu Kato told Parliament.
+"We asked all of them (who have symptoms) to see a doctor and to take tests."

-Japan has come under increasing pressure over its handling of the crisis on the vessel, particularly after it emerged that some passengers allowed to disembark after testing negative were subsequently diagnosed with the virus.
-Those allowed off the ship after a 14-day quarantine were asked to stay inside, but no formal measures restricting their movement were imposed.

-As of Wednesday, at least two former passengers in Japan were confirmed infected despite previously testing positive.
-Foreign passengers who said they had initially tested negative have also been diagnosed with the virus after being repatriated to Australia and Hong Kong.
+Around 970 people were allowed off the boat last week after testing negative for the virus, but several have subsequently been diagnosed with the illness.
+Japan has come under increasing pressure over its handling of the crisis on the vessel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)